-There are some streets within the parish with large amounts of blank elevations lacking windows.
-Where possible this should be avoided as this as a negative impact on the character of a street and reduces levels of security and natural surveillance.
-Rear boundaries should back on to other rear boundaries or provide a soft transition in to the natural environment such as at the settlement edge.
+There are some streets within the Neighbourhood Plan Area with large amounts of blank elevations lacking windows.
+This should be avoided as this as a negative impact on the character of a street and reduces levels of security and natural surveillance.
+Rear boundaries should back on to other rear boundaries or provide a soft transition into the natural environment such as at the settlement edge.